-When word that Hitler ordered General von Choltitz, commander of Paris, to burn the city to the ground if the Allies take it, both Communists and Gaullists are ready to take up arms.
+When word that Hitler ordered General von Choltitz, commander of Paris, to burn the city to the ground if the Allies took it, both Communists and Gaullists were ready to take up arms.
 A messenger informs the Allied command of this order and General Eisenhower grants permission to the Free French Forces under De Gaulle’s command to race to Paris.

 Meanwhile, General von Choltitz, a rational officer aware of Germany’s precarious situation in the war, is unsure about Hitler’s order.

 Trilogie de La Septième Compagnie (The Seventh Company trilogy), directed by Pierre Lamoureux and starring Jean Lefebvre, Pierre Mondy and Aldo Maccione.

 La Septième Compagnie is a series of comedy movies set during World War Two.
 The first movie, Now Where Di the 7th Company Get To (1973) follows the story of Sergeant Chaudard and Private Tassin and Pithivier, all three members of the 7th Company of Transmission during the 1940 Battle of France.
 Their commanding officer sends them to scout the area but the soldiers cut the wrong tree in an attempt to camouflage themselves.

 The tree blocks a division of German soldiers and reveals the transmission cable, leading to the capture of the 7th Company except for the three main characters.
 They then try to escape the Germans and Chaudard wants to fix their mistake.
 Not very bright but lucky, the three soldiers’ adventure leads them to meet a downed fighter pilot, to an unnecessary swim in a lake and to capture a German.